PAPERS, PRE-PRINTS, REVIEWS

 PNAS 2005, May;102(21):7583-8 PDF Abstract on Medline Supp.
 Info./Movie Hayashi Lab

-moving in living cells.
-Here we develop the use of biotin ligase to add biotin to neurotransmitter receptors on the
+in living cells.
+Here we develop the use of biotin ligase to add biotin to neurotransmitter receptors on the neuron

 Site-Specific Labeling of Cell Surface Proteins with Biophysical Probes using Biotin Ligase.